altexdim/sourcemod-plugin-gungame/README.txt

         It would be nice if handicap could be moved out of gungame_stats because you don't really need stats to run the handicap.
 I just do not want to run gungame_stats at all because I use hlstatsx.
 The extra processing for top10 etc is not necessary.
+    * I noticed this on respawn servers, the FF is not enabled directly when a player reach nade level, but only if he dies and respawns.
+(So if he doesnt die, the game can end without ff being enabled.

     ----====----==== Normal priority list ----====----====

     * Feature request: